-This plan also sets out how the school will promote equality of opportunity regardless of race, sex, gender orientation, disability, age, pregnancy and maternity, religion or belief and sexual orientation, in both the delivery of its services and the employment of its staff.
-It is created by Reigate School's Governing Board and leadership team in line with the Equality Act 2010 and is the foundation of all the school's other policies - particularly the Special Educational Needs and Disability Policy, Admissions Policy, Anti-Bullying Guidance and the Behaviour and Rewards Policy.
+This Plan sets out how the school will promote equality of opportunity regardless of race, sex, gender orientation, disability, age, pregnancy and maternity, religion or belief and sexual orientation, in both the delivery of its services and the employment of its staff.
+It is created by Reigate School's Governing Board and leadership team in line with the Equality Act 2010 and is the foundation of all the school's other policies - particularly the Special Educational Needs and Disability Policy, Admissions Policy, Anti-Bullying Guidance and the Behaviour for Learning Policy.
 Copies are also held in paper files in the school office and on the Reigate School website.

-This plan will be reviewed every two years, or any time there is an update or change to equality legislation, to ensure that it is being effectively implemented and remains focused and up to date on issues surrounding equality both within the school and nationally.
+This Plan will be reviewed annually, or any time there is an update or change to equality legislation, to ensure that it is being effectively implemented and remains focused and up to date on issues surrounding equality both within the school and nationally.